niclasfg/WordLooper/README.md

 - [ ] Add button to load a new word manually.
 - [ ] Randomise the background when the page is loaded.
 - [ ] Find and display an example sentence when the word is loaded.
+- [ ] Add aility to hide field until clicked on
 - [ ] Make a loop for another language.